The Virtual Petrified Wood Museum. Dedicated to the Exhibition and Educational Study of Permineralized Plant Material

 The Anatomy of Arborescent Plant Life Through Time

-Collectors of petrified wood focus on permineralized plant material related to arborescent (tree-like) plant life.
-Evidence for the first fossil forest occurs in the Devonian.
+Evidence for the first fossil trees and forests occur in the Devonian.
+The oldest arborescent plant, Eospermatopteris, is related to ferns (Taylor, Taylor, and Krings, 2009, p.
+479).
 Fossil forest composition changes through geologic time, reflecting variety in evolutionary strategies for constructing a tree form.
 It is helpful and informative to study the anatomy of various trunk designs.

 Evolutionary adaptations for trunk structure can be recognized by the arrangement of tissues and organs.
 A quick survey of plant organs and tissues will enhance our discussion of the various evolutionary strategies for constructing a tree form.
 Plants are made of four types of organs: roots, stems, leaves, and reproductive structures.
 In turn, these organs are composed of three basic tissue systems: the ground tissue system, the vascular tissue system, and the dermal tissue system.

 Ground tissues including parenchyma, collenchyma and sclerenchyma are involved in photosynthesis, storage, secretion, transport, and structure.
-Parenchyma tissue produces all other tissues.
+Parenchyma tissue generates all other tissues.
 Living parenchyma cells are involved in photosynthesis, storage, secretion, regeneration and in the movement of water and food.
 Parenchyma cells are typically spherical to cube shaped.
 Collenchyma tissue provides structural support for young growing organs.
 Living collenchyma cells are elongated cylinders and help to make up the familiar string-like material in celery stalks and leaf petioles.
 Sclerenchyma tissue provides support for primary and secondary plant bodies.
 Sclerenchyma cells often have lignified secondary walls and lack protoplasm at maturity.
 Elongated slender sclerenchyma cells known as fibers make up well known fiberous material such as hemp, jute, and flax.
 Shorter sclerenchyma cells known as sclereids make up seed coats, the shells of nuts, and account for the gritty texture of pears.

 The vascular tissue system is represented by the water conducting tissue xylem and the food conducting tissue phloem.
 Xylem tissue is made primarily of parenchyma cells, fibers, and tracheary elements.
 Tracheary elements are represented by tracheids and vessel elements.
-Tracheids and vessels are enlongated cells that lack protoplasm at maturity and have secondary walls strengthened with lignin.
-Vessels are lager in diameter than tracheids and are an adaptation of flowering plants.
+Tracheids and vessel elements are enlongated cells that lack protoplasm at maturity and have secondary walls strengthened with lignin.
+Vessel elements are lager in diameter than tracheids and are an adaptation of flowering plants.
 Tracheary elements form an interconnected system of overlapping, leaky tubes that conduct water and minerals from the roots to the rest of the plant.
-Transpiration of water from the leaves pulls columns of water enclosed within these stacked, tube-like cells up the plant.
-Phloem tissue is made primarily of sieve elements, parenchyma cells and fibers.
-Sieve elements are represented by sieve cells and sieve-tube members.
-Sieve cells and sieve-tube members are elongated cells that are living at maturity.
-Both cell types are closely associated with parenchyma cells.
-Sieve-tube members possess larger pores and are an adaptation of flowering plants.
-Sieve elements form an interconnected system of tubes that transport the food products of photosynthesis throughout the plant.
+Transpiration of water from leaves pulls columns of water enclosed within these stacked, tube-like cells up the plant.

 The dermal tissue system forms a protective outer covering including the epidermis and periderm.
 The epidermis forms the outer most layer of the primary plant body.
 During secondary growth the periderm replaces the epidermis.
 The periderm consists of protective dead cork tissue, the cork cambium, and phelloderm, a living parenchyma tissue.

-The cells that make up these structures are produced from clusters of dividing cells called meristems.
+Tissues that make up plant organs are produced from clusters of actively dividing parenchyma cells called meristems.
+Cells produced from meristems differentiate into the specialized cells making up tissues.
 Apical meristems occur at the tips of roots and shoots.
+Apical meristems are responsible for primary growth or increase in length.
 Lateral meristems such as the vascular cambium and cork cambium (phellogen) produce secondary growth, increasing the girth of stems.
-The vascular cambium produces secondary xylem to the inside and secondary phloem to the outside.
+Typically, the vascular cambium is bifacial, producing secondary xylem to the inside and secondary phloem to the outside.
+Secondary xylem makes up the wood of a stem, which will be explored in more detail when looking at modern conifers and angiosperms.
 The cork cambium produces phelloderm to the inside and phellem (cork) to the outside.
 Together, the phelloderm, cork cambium, and cork make up the periderm, a protective layer made by secondary growth (Raven, Evert, & Curtis, 1981, pp 417-429).
-As we explore the anatomy of arborescent plant life we will discover that a variety of tissues and organs have been co-opted as strengthening elements.
+The term bark refers to all tissues outside the vascular cambium.

 Permineralized plant material is often cut and polished in the cross-sectional or transverse plane to reveal the anatomy perpendicular to a trunk, stem, or root axis.
 Familiarity with the anatomy may even allow one to identify the taxon to which a specimen belongs; however, for many specimens radial and tangential sections of the stem must also be studied.
 In this article, we will focus only on stems in cross-section.
+You can obtain some general information about major plant groups by visiting the Science Olympiad section of our website.

 Lycopods

-The extinct clubmoss trees or arborescent lycopods dominated the canopy of Carboniferous forests and went extinct during the Permian.
-In cross-section the lycopod trunk anatomy consists of a small central pith surrounded by a xylem ring with medullary rays.
+Lepidodendron johnsoniiLycopsid tree stems start out as protosteles with solid xylem cylinders.
+As the tree grew a pith developed making the upper trunk a siphonostele (click on picture to the left).
+In cross-section the upper lycopod trunk anatomy consists of a small central pith surrounded by a xylem ring with medullary rays.
 The vascular cambium produced secondary xylem to the inside but, unlike modern trees did not produce secondary phloem to the outside.
 Although primary phloem is found outside the secondary xylem lycopsid trees apparently did not produce secondary phloem (Taylor, Taylor, and Krings, 2009, pp. 286-287).
 The core of water conducting woody tissue (xylem ring) was only centimeters in diameter.
 This relatively small xylem ring was encased in a wide area of living parenchyma cells (phelloderm tissue).
 The cork cambium produced less phellem (cork tissue) to the outside than modern trees.
 However, the bark had a hard, lignified outer layer.
 This non-water conducting outer layer provided the structural support for the tree (Kenrick & Davis, 2004, p.
 70).
 Although not hollow, the lycopsid trunk acted as a tube-like structure.
 In cross-section, 98% of the massive lycopsid trunk was periderm, making the term "bark stem" appropriate for these trees (Selmeier, 1996, p.
 139).
-The best cross-sections of lycopsid stems and trunks come from coal ball cellulose acetate peels.
-Paleozoic tree clubmosses could reach heights of 40 m and attain diameters of 2 m.
+Not only was the structure of these trees very different from modern trees their growth was as well.

 Horsetails

 Arboreal horsetails contributed to the canopy of Paleozoic forests.
+Calamites is the most well known arboreal horsetail.
 The trunk of Calamites grew in a telescoping fashion from one node to another (Selmeier, 1996, p.
 139).
-In cross-section the stem consists of pith and or a medullary cavity surrounded by primary and secondary xylem.
+Like the lycopsids arboreal horsetails exhibited determinate growth.
+The stems and roots of horsetail trees are siphonostelic.
+In cross-section the calamitean stem consists of pith and or a medullary cavity surrounded by Calamites primary and secondary xylem (click on picture to the right).
 The vascular cambium produced secondary xylem toward the inside and most likely secondary phloem to the outside as inferred by preserved root structures (Taylor, Taylor & Krings, 2009, p.
 354).
 The cork cambium produced small amounts of periderm on the exterior.
 As the tree grew, secondary xylem added to the girth of the trunk, while the central pith area formed hollow interior chambers.
 The trunk was mostly a cylinder of secondary xylem.
 The hollow trunk forms a kind of reinforced tube.
 These trees were fast growing, but sensitive to local buckling (Kenrick & Davis, 2004, p.
 70).
-The xylem or wood of these trees was made primarily of tracheid cells that are very similar to modern gymnosperms (click on picture to the left).
+Arthropitys or Calamites XylemThe xylem or wood of these trees was made primarily of tracheid cells that are very similar to modern gymnosperms (click on picture to the left).
 Paleozoic horsetail trees reached heights of 30 m, attained diameters of 1 m, and were anchored to the ground with prostrate rhizomes.
 The tube-like trunk of the lycopsid and horsetail tree supported small, sparsely branched crowns.

 Ferns